coddingtonbear/markdown-patch/pages/overview.md

 category: Guides
 ---

+Markdown Patch is a patch format and tool that allows you to make systematic changes to Markdown documents by allowing you to alter the content of a Markdown document relative to elements of that document's structure like headings or block references.

 Have you ever needed to set up a script for modifying a markdown document and found yourself using arcane tools like `sed` before giving up entirely?

-Markdown Patch (`mdpatch`) is aware of the structure of your markdown document and makes it possible for you to easily inserting content relative to parts of that structure like headings and block references.
+This tool might be for you!

 # Quickstart